skelpo/APIErrorMiddleware/README.md

 A middleware to catch errors from route handlers and other middleware, and convert them to a JSON response.

-Something that is cool about this middleware is that when Fluent sends one of those pesky `modelNotFound` errors (you know what I am talking about right?
-Yeah, that 500 but should be 404 error), we convert that to a 404 👍.

 ## Instillation

 Add the package declaration to your project's manifest `dependencies` array: